Kravius/react-start/README.md

 # Welcome to React Router!
-# My new lessons.
+# My new task.
 I do react_router_tutorial.
 I delete all files and start a new branch with new files

 - [React Router Docs](https://reactrouter.com/home)